jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 *** System restart required ***
 ```

-So, let's cordon + drain that node from the cluster...:
+Now, in order to actually apply these updates on this node, let's cordon + drain it from the cluster...:

 ```sh
 $ k cordon k8s-agentpool1-26100436-vmss000000